How to Install a Kitchen Sink

 How to Prepare for Installing a Kitchen Sink

-Taking the time to plan and prepare before learning how to install a kitchen sink in a new counter top will ensure the process goes smoothly and mistakes are minimised.
+Taking the time to plan and prepare before learning how to install or replace a kitchen sink in a new counter top will ensure the process goes smoothly and mistakes are minimised.

-When considering your new sink unit, it is much easier to fit a bowl with the same depth.
-If you match your new sink as close as possible to the current sink dimensions to avoid making any significant alterations and changes to the pipework.
+When considering your new sink unit, it is much easier to fit a bowl the same size and depth as your existing one to avoid making any changes to the pipework and without having to cut or replace the worktop.
 Similarly, you will also want to ensure you choose a waste that is similar in size.
 This will make the fitting and reconnect process much easier.

 It's important to remember that when you are removing and replacing your old sink and tap that you ensure the water supply to the area is turned off before attempting to remove the appliance.
-The supply taps have some isolating valves, to turn these off you simply need to turn the screw head at a right angle.
-If you don't have isolating valves fitted, you may want to consider having these fitted.
+If your supply pipes have an isolation valve, then to switch them off, turn the screw head a quarter-turn so it’s at a right angle to the pipe.

 If isolator valves are in place then your water supply will need to be switched off at the mains.
 Locate your mains stopcock; this could be outside or inside your home.
 To turn these off, simply turn the stopcock clockwise.